Skip to content

 ## Instructions

 The frontmatter declares metadata and template variables.
 Variables use {variable_name} syntax and are substituted when loaded.
+We'll replace this generic prompt with one tailored to the calculus domain in Module 4.

 The prompts.system field in agent.yaml designates which prompt file becomes the system prompt (defaults to system, which loads prompts/system.md).
 At startup, build_system_prompt() loads this file, appends all rules from rules/, and appends the skill manifest from skills/.